 Pastoral Care

 Pastoral care is an ancient model of emotional and spiritual support found in all cultures and traditions.
-Whilst its deep roots lie in religion, it is a long-standing and central tenet of school life.
-The essence of pastoral care is the recognition that schools are places of social as well as intellectual learning, and that no child will truly be successful and happy if they are not personally supported.
-The Bewdley School has exceptional systems in place to ensure that students are supported, feel safe and that their personal development needs are integrated into their whole curriculum experience.
+Whilst its deep roots lie in religion, it is a long-standing and central tenet of school life that is underpinned by The Bewdley School Values.

 What are The Bewdley Values?